JMuckian94/Allstar-Gyms-MS1/README.md

 I have tested the sign up modal and it is functioning well on all browsers and device sizes.
 The form elements seek info when trying to submit by turning red.
 Currently nothing happends when info is provided.
 The modal simply closes.
 This is the same for the "X" symbol, the user will be returned to the main site.

 ##### - Result
 All the form elements are functioning as intended and the submit and "X" buttons function as intended for this project.
-Some styling elements clash and require adjustment.

 ##### - Verdict
 All functionality working.
-Styling needs further work.

 ### Contact Form
 ##### - Plan